 The case for this is quite simple – traditional metal braces are by far the cheapest of all of the major braces types.
 Traditional metal braces usually run somewhere between $3,000 to $6,000 and are by far the most common of all types.

-Another reason for the popularity of the traditional metal type braces for children is simply because of the colors that they can associate with them.
+Another reason for the popularity of traditional metal braces for children is simply because of the colors that they can associate with them.
 Having the option of picking different colored bands for their braces can make it a lot more fun for young individuals to pick colors that they like, that associate with their favorite seasons or holidays, and even utilize for school colors or sporting events.
 With the ability to accessorize braces and the cost savings for the parents, it is little wonder that traditional metal braces are the most common braces for children.

 Ceramic braces types

 Ceramic braces differ from traditional metal braces in that ceramic braces utilize tooth-colored ceramics instead of metal brackets.
 This is important for some individuals who do not want to pay an arm and a leg but still want to have improved visual appeal.
 This comes about as a result of the fact that the ceramic is so close to the color of teeth.
-Tooth-colored ceramics actually come in a variety of colors – the three primary ones are ivory, porcelain, and white.
+Tooth-coloured ceramics actually come in a variety of colors – the three primary ones are ivory, porcelain, and white.

 These three types of primary colors cover the vast majority of all teeth colors and make it so that there is likely a type of ceramic braces that will closely fit your tooth color and needs.
 It’s a great option for individuals who want to save money compared to the most aesthetically pleasing option while simultaneously getting a significant improvement in their look.